 For the safety of the community, students are responsible for carrying their keys / access cards at all times.
 Students who have been locked out of their rooms should find the RA on duty or another Residence Life staff member.
 A verbal warning will be given the first time and subsequent offenses will result in the following fines.

 First Offense: Verbal Warning Second Offense: $1.00 Third Offense: $2.00 Fourth Offense on: $5.00

 All monies collected will go into the Programming budget for the residential community.Top

 Lounges and Furnishings

-Information regarding the various meal plan options are mailed to all incoming freshmen/transfer students prior to their arrival.
-Returning students' meal plan options can be found on e-MU/Campus Life tab, the Residential Life general information section.
+All students living in University housing are required to have a meal plan.
+Information regarding the various meal plan options will be shared with first year/transfer students prior to their arrival.
+Returning students’ meal plan options can be found on the Residence Life page on myMU.

 Medical Accommodations/ Medical Single Rooms